Old Herron Ranch

 Location

 The property represents a rare holding within Sopris Mountain Ranch, situated at the end of Old Herron Road along the West Sopris Creek corridor.
 This private setting offers direct access to surrounding public lands while maintaining a strong sense of seclusion.
-Nearly one mile of the boundary borders BLM land that connects to the White River National Forest, providing expansive, uninterrupted access.
+Nearly half a mile of the boundary borders BLM land that connects to the White River National Forest, providing expansive, uninterrupted access.
 Positioned near the northern base of Mount Sopris, the ranch enjoys unobstructed views of the peak from its deeded acreage—anchoring the property in one of the valley’s most iconic landscapes.

 Locale